 |CHCECE021||Implement strategies for the inclusion of all children|

 |CHCECE012||Support children to connect with their world|

 - Satisfactorily completed Australian year 11 or equivalent level of study.

 - Minimum of IELTS 5.5 or equivalent, or Successfully complete the GBCA ELICOS program: English for Academic Purposes 1 (EAP1).

 All students must undertake National Police Check and Working with Children Check before commencing work placement.

 52 weeks (including 30 weeks of internal training, 6 weeks of vocational placement, 4 weeks catch up class, reassessment, additional placement (if required), and 12 weeks holidays).

 Before commencing vocational placement, all students must undertake National Police Check and Working with Children Check and complete the theory and practical components of the unit: HLTAID004 Provide an emergency first aid response in an education and care setting.

-Students are required to complete at least 200 hours of work placement (equivalent to approximately 6 weeks of 33.3 hours per week) as part of course requirements.
+Students are required to complete at least 120 hours of work placement as part of course requirements.